kottmanj/tq-chem-benchmark/README.md

 # Out-Of-The-Box VQEs

 A small benchmark showcasing an out-of-the-box VQE with methods implemented in [tequila](https://github.com/tequilahub/tequila).
 **The scenario is: I want to run an electronic VQE, how far do I get without manually tweaking code or parameters.**

+Note that this is not a propper benchmark.
+The intent is to provide some ballpark estimates on walltimes to expect with the displayed methods.

 <img src="benchmark.png" width=500>
 Timings from Intel(R) Xeon(R) W-2135 CPU @ 3.70GHz with Ubuntu.